lukasbrunner/ClimWIP/README.md

 It is now possible to give a maximum number of variants to use per model instead of a bool indicating all or only one variant.
 In addition the new parameter variants_select specifies how to sort variants before selection (the first xx will be used) or if random variants are selected (can be used, e.g., for bootstrapping).

-It is now possible to combine ensemble variants of the same model within the method (see Brunner et al. submitted for details).
+It is now possible to combine ensemble variants of the same model within the method (see Brunner et al. 2020 for details).

 Example config file